Culture, Arts & Media

 One reason Eisenman matters is that the distortions are not evasions.
 They are methods.

 The bent anatomy, cartoon pressure, painterly switches, and tonal wobble between mockery and tenderness allow Eisenman to capture a truth that polished realism would often miss.
 Social life is rarely experienced as clean form.
 It is messy, embarrassing, theatrical, and full of provisional identities.
-Eisenman's work does not idealize that condition, but it does register it with unusual exactness.
+Eisenman's work does not idealize that condition, but it registers it with unusual exactness.

 The figures do not dominate the world.
 They endure it, perform inside it, joke within it, and sometimes look crushed by it.